psykomal/psygo/content/posts/understanding-epoll/index.md

 - That's it.
 This article was just ammo.
 Now go ahead and read the [article](https://idea.popcount.org/2017-02-20-epoll-is-fundamentally-broken-12/) for the actual killing.
 Also check out the combined queue model and the video which is really cool
 - After doing all this research, I have a nagging sense that I am barely scratching the surface.
 OMG!
 There's so much more.
 But you got to start somewhere right?
+- Another interesting thing to me was Gunicorn still uses select and is prone to the thundering herd problem.
+It is well documented in their [website](https://docs.gunicorn.org/en/stable/faq.html?ref=blog.clubhouse.com#does-gunicorn-suffer-from-the-thundering-herd-problem).
+This [issue](https://github.com/benoitc/gunicorn/issues/792) thread discussing looks like they are moving towards using **epoll** and `--thunder-lock` option like in uWSGI
+	- Here's a deep read about how uWSGI solved it - https://uwsgi-docs.readthedocs.io/en/latest/articles/SerializingAccept.html
+	- Here's how Clubhouse solved its thundering herd problem due to Gunicorn.
+A super fun read. ***Spoiler Alert*** -  they end up using HAProxy for load balancing across multiple manually spawn **master** Gunicorn workers instead of letting Gunicorn load balance amongst itself.
 - References:
 	- https://idea.popcount.org/2017-02-20-epoll-is-fundamentally-broken-12/
 	- https://man7.org/linux/man-pages/man2/select.2.html